Celebrate National Fried Chicken Day at Bird & Bone's Drive-Thru

 Courtesy of Bird & Bone

-This Thursday, July 6, roll up to the Confidante hotel for a fried chicken drive-thru, courtesy of Bird & Bone.
-The restaurant is celebrating National Fried Chicken Day with buckets of chicken and biscuits served straight to your car window.
+This Thursday, July 6, roll up to the Confidante hotel for a fried-chicken drive-thru, courtesy of Bird & Bone.
+The restaurant is celebrating National Fried Chicken Day with buckets of chicken and biscuits delivered straight to your car window.

-Staff will be stocked with pre-made orders of chicken and biscuits outside on the Confidante's front driveway for pick up.
-Pull up in your car between noon and 2 p.m. to get a bucket.
-Walk-ups are welcome as well.
+Staff will be stocked with premade orders of chicken and biscuits outside on the Confidante's front driveway for pickup.
+Pull up in your car or walk up between noon and 2 p.m. to grab a bucket.

-Each basket ($48) includes six pieces of hot fried chicken with Florida cheddar and chive biscuits, enough to feed two to three people.
-The chicken is seasoned with a blend of cayenne pepper, hot paprika, ground mustard, and garlic, and garnished with Chinese hot mustard, local honey, and house-made pickle slices.
-There's no cap on how many baskets a customer can order.
+Each order ($48) includes six pieces of hot fried chicken with Florida cheddar-and-chive biscuits, enough to feed two or three people.
+The chicken is seasoned with a blend of cayenne pepper, hot paprika, ground mustard, and garlic and is garnished with Chinese hot mustard, local honey, and house-made pickle slices.
+There's no cap on how many buckets a customer can order.

-For pick up, drive past the Confidante's main lobby toward the Crown valet area on the left.
-Staff will take customers' orders and process payments.
-If the line gets backed up, customers will be asked to wait on 41st Street, where their order will be delivered to them directly.
+For pickup, drive past the Confidante's main entrance and toward the Crown valet area on the left.
+Staff will take your order and process the payment.
+If the line is backed up, you'll be asked to wait on 41st Street, where your order will be delivered to you.

-The restaurant, helmed by Richard Hales, has quickly become one of Miami's go-to Southern eateries since opening in November 2016.
-The chef, best known for his midtown Miami restaurants Blackbrick and Sakaya Kitchen, transformed Michelle Bernstein's old Seagrape space into a rustic, rock 'n' roll country-house vibe slinging grits, hash, and fried goodness.
+Helmed by Richard Hales, Bird & Bone has quickly become one of Miami's go-to Southern eateries since opening in November 2016.
+The chef, best known for his midtown Miami restaurants Blackbrick and Sakaya Kitchen, transformed Michelle Bernstein's old Seagrape space at the Confidante into a rustic, rock 'n' roll, country-house joint slinging grits, hash, and fried goodness.

 For more information, call 305-424-1234.